Property Tax Prepayment Plan

 - You will require a bank account with cheque writing privileges at a Canadian Financial Institution; and

-- An authorization form must be completed and submitted with a void cheque.
+- An authorization form must be completed and submitted with a void cheque or bank information.

 Note: If your Mortgage Company is paying your property taxes, this prepayment plan will not apply to you.